johnlinvc/erruby/README.md

-# ErRuby - an implementaion of the Ruby language on Erlang
+# ErRuby - an implementation of the Ruby language on Erlang
 [![Build Status](https://travis-ci.org/johnlinvc/erruby.svg?branch=develop)](https://travis-ci.org/johnlinvc/erruby)
 ## About

-ErRuby is an implementaion of the Ruby language using Erlang.
+ErRuby is an implementation of the Ruby language using Erlang.

 It aims to bring some concurrency features to ruby by experimenting.

 It's still a work in progress.
-So use it at your own rist.
+So use it at your own risk.

 ## Install